6 start dates, 7 & 14 week classes

 7. Is this program available via distance education/online?

 - This is a flexible program that offers 100% online and hybrid delivery options.
 For the hybrid program, some of the nursing courses will be completely online (fully asynchronous) while some will meet a few times during the semester.

 8. On what days and where do the nursing classes meet?

 - Classes will meet on Thursday afternoons and/or evenings depending on the course combinations.

 - Classes will meet either in classrooms at WPU’s partner hospitals, WakeMed and Rex Hospital, or on the WPU campus.
 All classrooms are located in central Raleigh.

-9. How do I prepare for this program?
+9. How do I prepare for enrollment in this program?

 - Apply Here